 Search Engine Optimization (SEO) is not black magic.
 It’s creating a website that search engines understand and users enjoy.
 Sometimes, this means behind-the-scenes technical fixes; other times, it means expanding on-page copy to answer all user questions.

-Our team has diagnosed and resolved SEO issues for small businesses dependent on local rankings and multinational corporations in need of global visibility.
+Our SEO team in Richmond, VA has diagnosed and resolved SEO issues for small businesses dependent on local rankings and multinational corporations in need of global visibility.

 SEO at Workshop Digital is transparent and collaborative.
 We craft custom solutions for long-term search engine visibility.
 For us, success is more than just rankings or clicks—it’s bottom-line results and clear communication of them.

 We’re not showing up for terms we should own.

 If you’re not ranking for essential keywords, your only option is to pay for every search engine visitor.
 SEO can provide sustainable, high-value traffic and save PPC budgets.

 We’re getting a new website and need a smooth transition.